asantoni/libaudiodecoder/README.md

 libaudiodecoder was developed primarily with Windows and Mac OS X in mind.
 Because most application developers on these platforms build and ship their own 3rd party libraries with their products, API changes will be noticed at compile time or during testing.
 We make no guarantees about the stability of the API at this point, though it's not likely to change too much.

 Authors
 =======

-libaudiodecoder was originally created by RJ Ryan, Bill Good, and Albert Santoni from code we wrote for [Mixxx](http://www.mixxx.org/ "Mixxx").
-Albert later refactored the code and rolled it into a separate library for use in [BeatCleaver](http://www.oscillicious.com/beatcleaver/ "BeatCleaver") by [Oscillicious](http://www.oscillicious.com/ "Oscillicious").
+libaudiodecoder was originally created by [RJ Ryan](http://rustyryan.net/), [Bill Good](https://github.com/bkgood), and [Albert Santoni](http://www.santoni.ca/albert) from code we wrote for [Mixxx](http://www.mixxx.org/ "Mixxx").
+We later refactored the code and rolled it into a separate library for use in [BeatCleaver](http://www.oscillicious.com/beatcleaver/ "BeatCleaver") by [Oscillicious](http://www.oscillicious.com/ "Oscillicious").
 By sharing this code, we hope other developers will benefit from it in the same way open source has helped us.